jvnsep/Project2BubbleDisplay/README.md

    Vgs is positive value to turn "ON" and zero will turn "OFF"

-   1kohm resistor in series with gate provide limit current from capacitive discharge of mosfet gate source junction
+   A 1kohm resistor in series with gate to provide limit current from capacitive discharge of mosfet gate source junction

 ### c.
 SevSeg Library

 1. At function sevseg.begin

     set:    byte hardwareConfig = N_TRANSISTORS;      - option of using n-type mosfet switch for anodes of LED display

+    from the library file, hardwareConfig have 4 option below

+        #define COMMON_CATHODE 0
+        #define COMMON_ANODE 1
+        #define N_TRANSISTORS 2
+        #define P_TRANSISTORS 3

 2. At sevseg.setBrightness